vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Bakapancaka and TT 146, GK 32 Matsyaduādasi-op Mārg. śu.
 10 take up the niyamas, on 11th

-fast, on 12th he should bring some clay with a mantra, present it to Aditya, apply it to his body and bathe; tithi vrata; worship Nārāyana; four jars filled with water and flowers and covered over with plates of sesame to be looked on as four oceans; make a golden image of Viṣnu as Fish and offer worship; jāgara; donate the four jars to brāh. maṇas; even grave sins are destroyed; KKV 311-317, HV I. 1022-26 (both from Var. chap.
+fast, on 12th he should bring some clay with a mantra, present it to Aditya, apply it to his body and bathe; tithi vrata; worship Nārāyana; four jars filled with water and flowers and covered over with plates of sesame to be looked on as four oceans; make a golden image of Viṣṇu as Fish and offer worship; jāgara; donate the four jars to brāh. maṇas; even grave sins are destroyed; KKV 311-317, HV I. 1022-26 (both from Var. chap.
 39. 26–77), KR 462-466

 (same verses from Brah.)
 Mathurā-pradakṣiṇā-( circumambulating Mathurā, one of the